swonjiny/boardai/README.md

 ## Web Editor

 The application supports web editors for content formatting.
-The content is stored as HTML in the database.
+The content is stored as HTML in the database and can include embedded blob images (as base64-encoded data URLs).
+This allows for rich content with inline images without requiring separate file uploads.

 ## Security